RobinWts/InkyPi-Plugin-NodeRedPush/README.md

 Or install the [Plugin Manager](https://github.com/RobinWts/InkyPi-Plugin-PluginManager) first and install this plugin via the Web UI.

+Open the plugin settings page to apply the blueprint registration patch if needed.

-Then add a Node Red Push instance to a playlist (optional, for placeholder display) or use the push API from any program (see [Push from other programs](#push-from-other-programs) above).
+Then use the push API from any program (see [Push from other programs](#push-from-other-programs) above).

 ---